Wajid Ali Khan Burki: British Indian Army

-In the book, “Golden Arrow: The Story of the 7th Indian Division in the Second World War, 1939-1945,” Brigadier Michael Rookherst Roberts, the General Officer Commanding the 7th Indian Infantry Division, reflected on the importance of the medical staff during the Burma campaign.
-He mentions Colonel Burki, the Assistant Director of Medical Services of the division and described the tremendous problems Burkis' staff faced.
+Brigadier Michael Rookherst Roberts, the General Officer Commanding the 7th Indian Infantry Division, in his book, "Golden Arrow: The Story of the 7th Indian Division in the Second World War, 1939-1945," reflected on the importance of the medical staff during the Burma campaign.
+He mentioned then Colonel Burki, the Assistant Director of Medical Services of the division and described the tremendous problems Burkis' staff faced.
 The medical staff carried wounded troops through jungles and rough terrain, which would separate the wounded soldier for a considerable amount of time before expert medical clinical opinion could be mobilised.
 To address these challenges, medical units became front-line troops in a way, moving their mobile operating theatres extremely close to the battlefield.
 Roberts credited them for saving many lives.

-In April 1945, Colonel Wajid was appointed as the Commandant of No. 2 Centre (North) of the Army Medical Corps in Lucknow.
-Daya Ram Thapar recalled that in this role, Wajid had "proved most useful in planning the training of the men as he had personal knowledge of the capabilities of our men as well as their shortcomings, under actual field service conditions."
-By 1946, Wajid was also appointed to a three-man committee tasked with organising and integrating army medical services into a single corps.
-He commanded the Centre in Lucknow until the Partition of British India in August 1947.
+In April 1945, Colonel Burki was appointed as the Commandant of No. 2 Centre (North) of the Army Medical Corps in Lucknow.
+Indian Army medical officer Daya Ram Thapar recalled that in this role, Burki had "proved most useful in planning the training of the men as he had personal knowledge of the capabilities of our men as well as their shortcomings, under actual field service conditions."
+He commanded the Centre until the Partition of British India in August 1947.

+By 1946, he was also appointed to a three-man committee tasked with organising and integrating army medical services into a single corps.